mrxkon/wp-live-debug/README.txt

 Simply enable the plugin and go to the WP Live Debug tab to see your debug.log.

+Credits & Licences:
+This is a personal project that I use for debugging, but some parts of the code are written by other awesome people.

+So props also go to:
+WPMU DEV ( https://premium.wpmudev.org ) for parts of debug info & Shared UI
+WPMU DEV Shared UI ( https://github.com/wpmudev/shared-ui ) - Licence GPLv2

+The WordPress.org ( https://wordpress.org ) community for parts of debug info
+Health Check ( https://wordpress.org/plugins/health-check/ ) - Licence GPLv2 - ( https://github.com/wordpress/health-check )

 == Installation ==

 **From within WordPress**